 There is also a beautiful orchid garden and hibiscus garden which are a real treat for all the flowers lovers out there.

-If you’re coming to Kuala Lumpur from the western part of the world you’ll be amazed by the stunning exotic species collection which features century-old trees such as a brazil nut tree, a mahogany tree, and a tembusu tree.
+If you’re coming to visit Kuala Lumpur from the western part of the world you’ll be amazed by the stunning exotic species collection which features century-old trees such as a brazil nut tree, a mahogany tree, and a tembusu tree.

 Have fun in Bukit Bintang District